License pool management

 2-year license pools: Accessible to Panda Security partners.

-The license pool is a repository where licenses are stored before being assigned to end clients.
-These licenses are called ‘virtual licenses’ and are different from normal licenses in the following ways:
+A license pool is a repository where licenses are stored before they are assigned to end clients.
+These licenses are called ‘virtual licenses’ and differ from normal licenses in these ways:

 -

 Virtual licenses do not expire as long as they are in the license pool.
-This offers the flexibility to maintain licenses in order to respond immediately to the needs of clients.
+This provides the flexibility to maintain licenses in order to respond immediately to the needs of clients.

 -